emilyyiip/outages/README.md

 We performed a hypothesis test to determine whether outages caused by fuel supply emergencies tend to last longer.

-Null hypothesis: The median outage duration caused by fuel supply emergencies is the same as the population median outage duration.
+**Null hypothesis**: The median outage duration caused by fuel supply emergencies is the same as the population median outage duration.

-Alternative hypothesis: The median outage duration caused by fuel supply emergencies is more than the population median outage duration.
+**Alternative hypothesis**: The median outage duration caused by fuel supply emergencies is more than the population median outage duration.

 To test this hypothesis, we used a bootstrap resampling approach.
 Specifically, we generated a bootstrap distribution of the median outage durations by resampling from the population data and compared the observed median outage duration for outages caused by fuel supply emergencies to this bootstraped distribution.